WHAT IS PELVIC FLOOR THERAPY?

 Hypotonicity – Pelvic floor muscles are weak

-THE EVIDENCE – PELVIC FLOOR PHYSIOTHERAPY AND CHRONIC LOWER BACK PAIN
+THE EVIDENCE – PELVIC FLOOR THERAPY AND CHRONIC LOWER BACK PAIN

 Studies have found a strong correlation between chronic lower back pain and pelvic floor dysfunction.
 In a study done by Dufour and colleagues in 2018, 95% of women with chronic lower back pain also presented with pelvic floor dysfunction; tightness and pelvic floor muscle weakness were the most common issues.